 More and more I am becoming aware of a paradigm shift in my athletic inclinations.
 For example, the Kokopelli Trail Race.
-I did it twice last year,
+I did it twice last year, first, second.
+Very different rides.
+The first was a mass start event with 56 starters, the second was a solo training mission.

 The mass start event was a blast.
 Starting at midnight under a full moon was unforgetable, no doubt.
 The vibe on the start line was thick as pea soup.